-This is a common surgery aimed at improving personal appearance.
+This is a common surgery aimed to improve personal appearance.
 During the eyebrow lift surgery, also often referred to as the forehead lift surgery, skin above the eyebrows is renewed.

-During the surgery, excess skin on the forehead is removed while muscles and other soft tissues under the skin are readjusted allowing the patient to see clearly improved facial contours and visually more beautiful eyebrows after the surgery.
+During the surgery, excess skin on the forehead is removed while muscles and other soft tissues under the skin are readjusted allowing the patient to see clearly.
+After the surgery the patient will have improved facial contours and visually more beautiful eyebrows.
 The position of the eyebrows plays a key role in human expression and it can cause a person to look tired, sad or unhappy.
 The aim of the surgery is to improve the position of the eyebrows, make sure the eyebrows are not pointing down and make the face look more beautiful.

 The surgery is performed under general anaesthesia.
 During the operation, two cuts are made on both sides of the forehead alongside the hair growth line.
-These cuts allow separating all the tissues that affect the position of the eyebrows.
+These cuts allow to seperate all the tissues that affect the position of the eyebrows.
 Tissues are pulled upwards and secured in a new position.
-In addition, excess skin is removed during the surgery and, as a result, the forehead looks smoother and the amount of wrinkles appears visibly reduced.
+In addition, excess skin is removed during the surgery, as a result, the forehead looks smoother and the amount of wrinkles are visibly reduced.
 If required, while performing the eyebrow lift surgery, the upper eyelid is also often corrected.